 … the king … threw him into confinement, saying that he did not seize the bishop of Bayeux, but the earl of Kent.William of Malmesbury GR III §277

 Orderic puts words into the king’s mouth:

-… my brother, to whom I entrusted the care of my entire kingdom, has laid violent hands on her substance, has cruelly oppressed the poor, has seduced my knights on frivolous pretences, and has spread disorder through the whole of England by his unjust exactions."
+… my brother, to whom I entrusted the care of my entire kingdom, has laid violent hands on her substance, has cruelly oppressed the poor, has seduced my knights on frivolous pretences, and has spread disorder through the whole of England by his unjust exactions.HE VII: iii, 191

 The matter was brought to a judicial investigation, and when it was clear that the greater share of the blame belonged to the abbot, the king removed him, and placed him in his own monastery in Normandy.
 Most of the monks were dispersed through bishoprics and abbacies, and placed in custody by command of the king.
-After his death, the abbot purchased back his abbacy from his son, king William [Rufus], for five hundred pounds, and wandering about for some years over the possessions of his church, at length finished his days in misery, far from the monastery itself, as well he deserved.
+After his death, the abbot purchased back his abbacy from his son, King William [Rufus], for five hundred pounds of silver, and wandering about for some years over the possessions of his church, at length finished his days in misery, far from the monastery itself, as well he deserved.

 Orderic Vitalis refers to the Glastonbury incident, and concludes:

-.... the king ordained a large and heavy tax over all England; that was, upon each hide of land, two and seventy pence."
+— the king caused a great and heavy tax to be exacted over all England; that was, for every hide, two and seventy pence.